 Connecting and finding your place at Bethel is easy when you participate in our variety of ministry activities.
 The first step is to show up – and then instead of waiting for someone to make you feel welcome, make someone else feel welcome – before long, you’ll find that not only are you making connections, you’re ministering to others as much as they minister to you.

-Since we’re guys, we do man “stuff”.
+Since we’re guys, we do man “stuff.”
 That includes loving our families, serving others, and using our talents for God’s glory and to transform our world.
 Men have a vital role here at Bethel.
 So get connected!
-Attend one of our: steak dinners, work days, one-day events or hardy-men’s breakfasts.
+Attend one of our: steak dinners, one-day events, or connect with your District Pastor.
 Early Morning Bible Study meets weekly on Tuesday mornings at 6:30am with Pastor David.
 If you’re serious about growing in your faith and being part of a genuine brotherhood, this Bible study time is for you.
 Just enter through the iron gates on East Avenue.
 Go into the Main Sanctuary, to the Courtyard Room.
 Coffee will be waiting!

 Women rule the world!
 Well, not really, but it can feel like we carry the weight of the world at times.
 We need healthy relationships with other women, but it can be hard to connect and let our guard down.
 With a variety of social opportunities and Bible studies, Bethel gives women space to connect, relax, and re-fuel.
-Women are also encouraged to contribute from behind the scenes to behind the microphone.
-Whether it’s becoming a mentor, teaching classes, decorate, join a ministry, or helping in the office, there are always opportunities to make new friends.
+Women are also encouraged to contribute – from behind the scenes to behind the microphone.
+Whether it’s becoming a mentor, teaching classes, decorate, join a ministry, or helping in the office, there are always opportunities to make new friends; or connect with your District Pastor.
+To learn of upcoming events, go to our Calendar Page.

 We do have a Nursing Mothers Room for Moms on Sunday mornings – ask an usher to direct you.
 We also invite families to go to the Courtyard Room during the service for those who prefer to stay together.
 The Courtyard Room has toys, crayons, and space for wiggly ones to play.
 In BOTH rooms the service is streamed on large TV’s so you don’t miss anything.